 Between nuget.org and private package galleries that your organization might establish, you can find tens of thousands of highly useful packages to use in your apps and services.
-But regardless of the source, consuming a package follows the same general workflow as shown below.
-For details, see Finding and Choosing Packages and the Use a Package quickstart.
+But regardless of the source, consuming a package follows the same general workflow.

 When installing packages, NuGet typically checks if the package is already available from its cache.
-You can manually clear this cache from the command line, as described on Managing the NuGet cache.
+You can manually clear this cache from the command line, as described on Managing the global packages and cache folders.

 When adding project code to a source repository, you typically don't include NuGet packages.
-Those who later clone the repository, which includes build agents on systems like Visual Studio Team Services, must restore the necessary packages prior to running a build:
+Those who later clone the repository or otherwise acquire the project, including build agents on systems like Visual Studio Team Services, must restore the necessary packages prior to running a build:

 Occasionally it's necessary to reinstall packages that are already included in a project, which may also reinstall dependencies.
 This is easy to do using the

-reinstall command via the NuGet command line or the NuGet Package Manager Console.
+nuget reinstall command or the NuGet Package Manager Console.
 For details, see Reinstalling and Updating Packages.